ZornsLemma/basictool/README.md

   * Fix off-by-one error causing some acceptable lines of text BASIC to incorrectly generate a "line too long" error.
 Thanks to lurkio for reporting this.
 * v0.09:
   * Add simple cross-compilation support to the makefile.
 Thanks to Ken Lowe for help with this.
+  * Fix build error on Ubuntu 22.04.
+Thanks to shifters67 for reporting this.